 Each month the Oklahoma Safety Council hosts network luncheons in Tulsa and Oklahoma City.
 These luncheons are designed to provide valuable education opportunities, with presentations by experts in various fields.
 They also provide time for safety professionals to network, which promotes collaboration, partnerships and further education that translates to a safer Oklahoma!
 Our monthly luncheons are available for members and nonmembers to attend.

-As you may already know Sportsman's Country Club closed its doors on 3/29/13 and will be auctioning their property soon.
-Beginning in April, our OKC Network Luncheons will be held at Twin Hills Golf & Country Club located at 3401 N.E.
+The Oklahoma City Network Luncheons are held at Twin Hills Golf & Country Club located at 3401 N.E.
 36th Street in Oklahoma City.
-Lunch will be $15 per person which includes a buffet, salad, dessert and a beverage.
+Lunch is $15 per person which includes a buffet, salad, dessert and a beverage.
 We're required to submit a headcount 48 hours ahead so we highly urge everyone to pre-register online at least 72 hours prior to the luncheon date.
 No refunds will be issued and substitutions are welcomed.
 Just simply click on the registration button below to get started.

 Safety training is our specialty.
 For 60 years, we have provided top quality training for Oklahoma.